megalus/stela/README.md

 show_filtered_value = true
 ```

-Also, you can use decorators for fine-tuning logging:
+Also, you can use decorators for fine-tuning logging (you can use these decorations multiple times):

 ```python
 from stela import settings